znkldk/Photo-Filter-And-Pixel-Art/README.md

 In this example some places are painted wrong color and I love it :) I Thing it makes result better.

-I must confess the hardest part in this project is choose the similar color.
+I must confess the hardest part in this project is choosing the similar color.
 First I tried to RGB numbers.
 I had the pixel RGB numbers from photo and 6 main color numbers then I found the nearest main color number to my pixel RGB numbers and it was not the correct color.
 Color's word was more crazy then I though.
 In my first try RGB numbers were the similest but colors almost opposite.
 I though how can I fix this problem and I found a solution.
 It is not the best but It works.